 White Collar Criminal Defense

-Mr. Savage has tried approximately 50 cases in U.S. District Courts throughout the country.
+Mr. Savage has tried over 50 cases in U.S. District Courts throughout the country.
 His representations include:

 - The president of an international pharmaceutical company at trial in U.S. District Court for anti-kickback allegations that resulted in an acquittal.

-- A medical device company in connection with allegations by U.S. Attorney, District of Kansas of off label marketing resulting in a civil resolution.
+- A medical device company in allegations by the FDA, OIG and U.S. Attorney, District of Kansas of off-label marketing resulting in a civil resolution.

-- A medical device company in the District of Massachusetts in connection with a criminal investigation of anti-kickback and sales and marketing violations resulting in a deferred prosecution and civil resolution.
+- A medical device company in the District of Massachusetts in a criminal investigation of anti-kickback, sales and marketing violations resulting in a deferred prosecution and civil resolution.

 - A waste-to-energy plant in a Massachusetts Attorney General criminal investigation and false claims act case resulting in a civil settlement.